lucasbraun/apex/mle-javascript/graphql-mustache-fetch/graphql-mustache-fetch.md

 ![](images/00-simple-fetch.png " ")

 We now know how to use the fetch API in principle.
-We'll use this knowledge again later, in Task 4, to assemble the app as a whole.
+We'll use this knowledge again later to assemble the app as a whole.

 ## Task 2: Importing GraphQL Module
 Our application will make use of the open-source [GraphQL](https://www.npmjs.com/package/graphql) module.